chains-lab/cities-svc/docs/web/docs/UpdateCountryStatusData.md

 ### NewUpdateCountryStatusData

-`func NewUpdateCountryStatusData(id string, type_ string, attributes UpdateCountryStatusDataAttributes, ) *UpdateCountryStatusData`
+`func NewUpdateCountryStatusData(id uuid.UUID, type_ string, attributes UpdateCountryStatusDataAttributes, ) *UpdateCountryStatusData`

 NewUpdateCountryStatusData instantiates a new UpdateCountryStatusData object This constructor will assign default values to properties that have it defined,